Apply for the AMTA National Board of Directors

 What is the Slate Selection Commission?

-The Slate Selection Commission (SSC) is a group of current and recent past national volunteers with deep knowledge of AMTA who guide candidates through the application process to ensure they meet the high standards required of national board service.
+The Slate Selection Commission is a group of current and recent past national volunteers with deep knowledge of AMTA who guide candidates through the application process and ensure they meet the high standards required of national board service.

 Bylaws: Slate Selection Commission